 Articles by Bedrosian Center

-To listen to the Bedrosian Book Club discussion of Down Girl, click the arrow in the player on this post.
+To listen to the Bedrosian Book Club discussion of American Sonnets, click the arrow in the player on this post.
 Or you can download it and subscribe through ApplePodcasts, Soundcloud, Spotify, or your favorite podcasting app!

 This month, Aubrey, Ange-Marie, Jeff, and David discuss the new book from renowned literary critic Michiko Kakutani, The Death of Truth : Notes on Falsehood in the Age of Trump.
 Or, perhaps … death by a thousand “realities.”

 In this episode of the PS You’re Interesting podcast, Jeff Jenkins and D. Roderick (Rod) Kiewiet, Professor of Political Science at Caltech, break down the long standing myth of the equalizing force of public education.
 We hold the idea that public schools present Americans with equal opportunity.
 Kiewiet gets to the reality through public school funding in California compared to the nation.

 Political scientists have increasingly turned their attention to understanding the politics, consequences, and implications of race and law enforcement.
 Panelists at the recent PIPE Symposium on Race & Law Enforcement presented cutting edge work on police-community relations, the implications of police violence for democracy, and the gaps in political representation often faced by people of color.

 Not on a cob.
 Not served with peas.
 But in your soft drinks, condiments, fast food, and salad dressing.
 The term ‘corn-fed’ once harkened back to Midwestern children with rosy cheeks, but has taken on a whole new meaning with the pervasiveness of industrialized corn.